open-quantum-safe/oqs-provider/CONFIGURE.md

 ### OQS_KEM_ENCODERS

 By setting this to "ON", `oqsprovider` is configured to provide encoders and decoders for KEM algorithms both for public and private key file formats.
 This increases the size of the provider but enables further use cases.
+The underlying OIDs are chosen at random and should not be relied on for future use.
+For purposes of interoperability testing the chosen OIDs can always --at runtime-- be set by [environment variables](https://github.com/open-quantum-safe/oqs-provider/blob/main/ALGORITHMS.md#oids) to arbitrary values
-The default value is `OFF`.
+The default value therefore is `OFF`.

 ### OQS_PROVIDER_BUILD_STATIC